Concussion and Mild to Moderate Traumatic Brain Injury Clinic

 Each year, as many as 3.8 million sports and recreation-related concussions occur in the United States.
 Statistics from the Centers of Disease Control (CDC) report that children and youth aged 5 to 18 years old are at highest risk for concussions.
-For Pennsylvania, that statistic could equate to 156,000 concussions per year.
+Approximately 156,000 concussions occur in Pennsylvania each year.